matthew-grinaker/Recent-Projects/README.md

 ## Technologies & Skills

-This collection demonstrates experience with various technologies and concepts.
-Check individual project READMEs to see the specific tech stack used in each implementation.
+This collection demonstrates my experience with various technologies and concepts.
+Individual project READMEs provide further details and insight into the planning, design and implementation of each project.

+If interested or have any questions, contact me: matt@g-techsystems.com